ExpressVPN Review Summary

 If you want more information on ExpressVPN’s encryption implementation, you can find that on their website.

 ExpressVPN refers to their kill switch as the network lock.
+The network lock will keep your data secure by blocking all traffic if the VPN connection drops.
 The network lock feature is included in the following apps:

 - Mac OS